Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 What kind of workflow is Fliki vs InVideo really buying first?

-Choose Fliki for text-first, narration-led video.
-Choose InVideo for stock-scene drafts, faceless explainers, and faster ad-style output.
+Choose Fliki for PPT/PDF/blog/script-to-narrated-baseline workflows.
+Choose InVideo for prompt-first stock-scene drafts, faceless explainers, and faster social output.

 What is the main workflow difference?